hazelcast/hazelcast-jet/site/docs/get-started/scale-job.md

 ## Terminate one of the nodes

-We can also do the reverse: simply kill one of the nodes with Ctrl-C or closing its terminal window.
+We can also do the reverse: simply kill one of the nodes with Ctrl-C or close its terminal window.
 The job will restart automatically and keep running on the remaining nodes.

 ## Next Steps